 The smaller volume on the northeast contains a hall connecting living to the bedrooms, stacked one on top of each other, and to the bathroom, slightly separated to prevent the humidity filtering out from the water plumbing.
 If the living quarter is meant to be used from dawn till noon, this dim hall caters for the second half of the day: the afternoon sunlight pierces through a small square window beneath the ceiling and washes the opposite white wall turning the color of space into orange.

-The outer wall is made of Japanese cedar stained in black, the color of lava, for the memory of the site.
-In the landscape between leaves top and turfs bottom, the building stands like a ground upheaval of the site, where the black lava has slept since the ancient times.
-It also provides a dark band between the greens, where the house in black represents a shadow in the forest.
+The outer wall is cladded with Japanese cedar stained black, the color of lava, for the memory of the site.
+In the landscape between leaves high above and turfy soil, the building stands like a ground upheaval of the site, where the black lava has slept since the ancient times.
+At the first glimpse, it appears like a dark band between the foliage, as if the black house were a shadow in the forest.